-I Bonds have suddenly gone from near obscurity to becoming a very popular savings option.
-U.S. Treasury is now paying 5.27% annual interest between November and April 2024 for those owning these government savings bonds.
+I Bonds had suddenly gone from near obscurity to becoming a very popular savings option after the pandemic.
+U.S. Treasury is now paying 3.11% annual interest between November and April 2025 for those owning these government savings bonds.

-Here is what you need to know about purchasing low-risk I Bonds earning 2-3x that of a high-interest online savings account right now.
+Here is what you need to know about purchasing low-risk I Bonds right now.

 What is an I Bond?